rjkviegas/skills-workshops/week-2/domain_model_diagramming/README.md

 ```
 As a person
-So I can rememeber my best score
+So I can remember my best score
 I want to be able to print out my score
 ```